Primary

 Attach a straight bar to a low cable and kneel or sit facing the machine.
 Rest your forearms on a bench or your thighs with palms up.
 Curl your wrists up against the cable resistance, squeezing at the top.
 Lower with control—the cable keeps tension constant.

-Want Cable Wrist Curl in your program?
+See where Cable Wrist Curl fits in your weekly plan

 Attach a straight bar to a low cable pulley.